 Create an agenda of Justice- themed topics for entire year.

-Will serve as an advisory board member for the Safe Ride Program created on the Pace Pleasantville campus.

 Will facilitate weekly Justice Discussions at the SGA Senate meeting.
 All discussions must incorporate current events, both local and global, and have at least one facilitator’s discussion question.
 These discussion topics will then be made available on the Justice website for further discussion.

 Eligibility for Membership in the Executive Branch